colin273/Scriptable-For-Dummies/docs/add-text-widget.md

 ---
-id: add-image-widget
+id: add-text-widget
-title: How To Add An Image To A Widget
+title: How To Add Text To A Widget
-sidebar_label: Add Image To A Widget
+sidebar_label: Add Text To A Widget
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';